KyleMayes/vulkanalia/tutorial/book/src/presentation/window_surface.md

 }
 ```

 Next, we need to have multiple `vk::DeviceQueueCreateInfo` structs to create a queue from both families.
-An elegant way to do that is to create a set of all unique queue families that are necessary for the required queues.
+An easy way to do that is to create a set of all unique queue families that are necessary for the required queues.
 We'll do this in the `create_logical_device` function:

 ```rust,noplaypen
 let indices = QueueFamilyIndices::get(instance, data, data.physical_device)?;